 Enable-NetFirewallRule -DisplayGroup "Remote Desktop"

-After you complete the steps, you can use the Remote Desktop app on Windows 11 to remotely access the device, even when the firewall is enabled.
+After completing the steps, you can use the Remote Desktop app on Windows 11 to access the device remotely, even when the firewall is enabled.